cnguyen10/few_shot_meta_learning/README.md

 ## Data source
 ### Regression
-The data source for regression is generated from `DataGeneratorT.py`.
 Currently, regression has not been implemented yet.

 ### Classification
 Initially, Omniglot and mini-ImageNet are the two datasets considered.
 They are organized following the `torchvision.datasets.ImageFolder`.